Layering Skincare: The Ultimate How-To

 An overall BIG TIP is to allow some time between each step, especially the step between serums, oils, and active ingredient treatments and more occlusive products like eye creams and moisturizers.
 One way to do this is to keep your favorite moisturizer in your nightstand and apply it just before turning out the light.

-Another wise course of action is to allow your skin to adjust to any new product for at least a week, especially if you’ve experienced sensitive skin, before you start mixing and layering with abandon.
+Another pro tip is to allow your skin to adjust to any new product for at least a week, especially if you’ve experienced sensitive skin, before you start mixing and layering with abandon.
 Then, if your skin becomes irritated, you'll be able to isolate the culprit more easily.

 Listen to Your Skin

 By following these guidelines, you’ll be well on your way to being a Layering Master, but you may find that you like to tinker with the order a bit.
-For instance, some people prefer to apply oils as the last step, over moisturizer.
 In time you’ll learn how to listen to your skin and adapt the products and the order in which you layer them to your skin’s changing needs.